 - Long-sleeved sun shirt

 - Light puffy jacket for high-altitude approaches

 - Toiletries (sunscreen, bug spray, toilet paper, etc.)

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.

 Make sure you have any personal climbing gear you would normally bring for a day at the crag.

-For this private adventure, the max client to guide ratio is 4:1 and cost is per person.
+- For this adventure, the max guest-to-guide ratio is 4:1.

 - If you are older than 18, you’re good to go.